nicholas-mainardi/NAXiPP/Usage.md

 # Compile Parser

 ##### -----BEGIN COMPILING-----
-To compile the parser, You can simply use gcc or clang to compile 3 source files: lexer, parser and main.
-Refer to the Makefile, in particular to x509parser target, to see an example of the compiler invocation.
-Please, be sure that all the dynamic libraries needed by the parser (which can be found in the README file) are installed on the system where the parser is compiled.
+To compile the parser, You can simply run `make` command with default target. clang compiler is the default choice, but it can be changed by modifying the `CC` variable in the Makefile.
+Please, be sure that all the header files and the dynamic libraries needed by the parser (which can be found in the README file) can be found, setting the `INCLUDE_DIR` and `LIB_DIR` variables if needed.

+By default, `make` generates two executables, one expecting X.509 certificates in DER format while the other one expects X.509 certificates in PEM format.
+To generate only one of the two executables run, respectively, `make x509parser_der` and `make x509parser_pem`
 ##### -----END COMPILING-----

 # Run Parser

 ##### -----BEGIN USAGE-----
-Right now, there are different interfaces to X.509ParSec, depending on which main file You compile.
+Right now, there are two different versions of NAXiPP.

- 1. `RFC5280MainPem.c` : The certificate to be parsed is provided as the first command line argument to the executable, in PEM format with no newlines (see example pem certificates).
-For instance, assuming we want to parse the example certificate `KeycertSignNoBC_no_nl.pem` and the executable name is x509parser, the parser is invoked by:
+ 1. `x509parser_pem` : The certificate to be parsed is provided as the first command line argument to the executable, in PEM format with no newlines (see example pem certificates).
+For instance, assuming we want to parse the example certificate `KeycertSignNoBC_no_nl.pem`, the parser is invoked by:

 `./x509parser_pem $(cat KeycertSignNoBC_no_nl.pem)`

- 2. `RFC5280MainDer.c` : The path of the file storing the certificate in DER format is the first command line argument to the executable.
+ 2. `x509parser_der` : The path of the file storing the certificate in DER format is the first command line argument to the executable.
-For instance, assuming we want to parse the example certificate `hugeGenNames.der` and the executable name is x509parser, the parser is inovked by:
+For instance, assuming we want to parse the example certificate `hugeGenNames.der`, the parser is invoked by:

 `./x509parser_der hugeGenNames.der`